ufidon/netpro/labs/lab05/README.md

 # **Task 3: Secure the FTP Server and Client with SSL**

-SSL ensures that the data sent over the network is encrypted, making it unreadable to anyone intercepting the packets.
+SSL ensures that the command and data sent over the network is encrypted, making it unreadable to anyone intercepting the packets.
 - 🎏 Improve on the code your completed in Task 1.

 ## **Instructions**:
 1. **Modify the Server**:
-   - 🎏 Use Python’s `ssl` library to wrap the server socket with SSL.
+   - 🎏 Use Python’s `ssl` library to wrap the server command socket with SSL.
+   - 🎏 Wrap the ephemeral data socket with ssl context as well.
    - SSL-Wrapped Server Reference Code:
+     - ⚠️ only command socket is shown here.
       ```python
       import socket
       import ssl